 It should not cost you and your family anything out of your pocket to sue someone when you’ve been injured in an accident.
 Our law firm represents injury victims based on contingency fees, which means we get paid only after securing a settlement or verdict in the case.
-If we do not successfully recover compensation for our client, we will not get paid.
+If we do not successfully recover compensation for our client, we will not get paid attorneys’ fees.

-You may be able to file a lawsuit and take the case to trial with help from one of our personal injury attorneys.
+You may be able to file a lawsuit for monetary damages and take the case to trial with help from one of our personal injury attorneys.
 We may also be able to reach an out-of-court settlement on your behalf.
 Many personal injury cases settle out of court to avoid the additional costs of going to trial.

 Understanding Contingency Fees

-A contingency fee is a specific type of payment agreement between a client and an attorney.
+A contingency fee is a payment agreement between a client and an attorney.
 It contrasts with a retainer agreement, in which the client must pay a set amount in advance to retain the law firm’s services.

-When an attorney works on a contingency fee, the client does not have to pay upfront service fees or costs.
+When an attorney works on a contingency basis, the client does not have to pay upfront service fees or costs.
 This makes it possible to make legal representation available and affordable to everyone, regardless of their financial resources.
 Instead, they pay the attorney a portion of their financial recovery at the conclusion of the case.
 The benefits of this fee arrangement are that clients:

-- Do not have to forgo legal help due to financial hardship.
+- Do not have to forgo legal help due to financial hardship or civil costs.

-- Owe nothing if they do not secure a settlement or court award.
+- Owe no attorneys’ fees if they do not secure a settlement or court award.

-- Do not have to pay for legal services out of pocket.
+- Do not have to pay for legal services out of pocket during the legal process.

-Our team will be able to discuss the specific fee percentage with you and outline exactly how this will work in your case during the free initial consultation.
+Our personal injury lawyer can discuss the specific fee percentage with you and outline exactly how this will work in your case during the free initial consultation.
 The rate may differ depending on if we can reach an out-of-court settlement or if the case goes to trial.